Comparing The 10 Best Video CDN Providers for Live Streaming [2023]

 Dacast offers different plans for broadcasters with different needs.
 The video streaming pricing plans include:

-• Event plan: for organizations who’d rather not sign a contract and want to purchase bandwidth separately to live stream an event.
-It offers 6 TB of bandwidth upfront, 50 GB of storage, and costs just $63 per month (or $750/year).
+• Event plan: best for organizations who’d rather not sign a contract and want to purchase bandwidth separately to live stream an event.
+It offers 6 TB of bandwidth upfront, 250 GB of storage, and costs just $63 per month (or $750/year).
 Additional data and storage can be added as needed.

 • Custom plan: if your enterprise business has high-volume streaming needs, you can contact Dacast for a custom plan tailored to your needs.